marshmatter/voids-discord-bot/README.md

 # Dystopika Bot

-This bot was made to handle contest submissions and small moderation efforts for the Dydtopika game server.
+This bot was made to handle contest submissions and small moderation efforts for the [Dystopika game Discord server](https://discord.gg/RKDuYazhKT).

 ## Authors